vkbo/novelWriter/docs/source/int_overview.rst

 :ref:`a_fmt` – Essential Information
    This section covers how you should format your text.
 The editor is plain text, so text formatting requires some basic markup.
 The structure of your novel is also inferred by how you use headings.
-Tags and references are implemented by simple codes.
+Tags and references are implemented by special keywords.

 :ref:`a_kb` – Optional / Lookup
    This section lists all the keyboard shortcuts in novelWriter and what they do.
 Most of the